Srirangam

 Raval - this is where Radharani was born, standing in a lotus flower in the Yamuna River.

 Entrance of the Radha Raman temple, Vrindavana.
 This is the temple Gopala Bhatta Goswami built around 1542.
-It still houses Gopala Bhatta's Shaligrama shila deity of Radha-Raman, the lover of Radha.
+It still houses Gopala Bhatta's Shaligrama shila deity of Radha-Raman, which means the lover of Radha.

 A garden near Janmastan, Mathura, the place where Krishna was born.